apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/validators.md

 Configuration
 --------
 It is possible to adjust every validator registered in the system (both default and external validators) with the parameter `validatorsSettings`.
-This is a map with the keys being the validator ids and the values being complex objects.
+This is a map with the keys being the validator ids (and optionally suffixed by `:<package group>:<package name>` to restrict to only certain package ids) and the values being complex objects.
 Here is an example configuration

 ```